-“Demonstration project”, (i) a program of medical benefits approved by the Secretary pursuant to section 1115(a) of the Social Security Act, 42 USC Section 1315(a); or (ii) a project approved by said secretary for which federal reimbursement is available pursuant to any successor to Title XIX if such project is similar to any such project approved or which would be approved under said section 1115(a), meets their requirements for a demonstration project established by this section and is implemented pursuant to a plan filed with the joint committee on health care and the house and senate committees on ways and means sixty days prior to implementation.
+''Demonstration project'', (i) a program of medical benefits approved by the Secretary pursuant to section 1115(a) of the Social Security Act, 42 USC Section 1315(a) or any other federal waiver or demonstration authority; or (ii) a project approved by said secretary for which federal reimbursement is available pursuant to any successor to Title XIX if such project is similar to any such project approved or which would be approved under said section 1115(a), meets their requirements for a demonstration project established by this section and is implemented pursuant to a plan filed with the joint committee on health care and the house and senate committees on ways and means sixty days prior to implementation.

-“Medical benefits”, health care services including managed care programs, provided to beneficiaries pursuant to the terms and conditions of a demonstration project and regulations promulgated by the division and including, but not limited to, medical insurance purchased for beneficiaries pursuant to section eighteen or benefits authorized by 42 USC 1396e.
+''Medical benefits'', health care services including managed care programs, provided to beneficiaries pursuant to the terms and conditions of a demonstration project and regulations promulgated by the division and including, but not limited to, assistance with premiums and costs sharing and medical insurance purchased for beneficiaries pursuant to section 18 or benefits authorized by 42 U.S.C. section 1396e.

 (2) The division may, subject to appropriation and the provisions of section nine B, implement MassHealth in accordance with the terms and conditions of a demonstration project, notwithstanding the provisions of any other section of this chapter.
 MassHealth may provide a program or programs of medical benefits to one or more of the beneficiary categories described in the following clauses: